Geeksltd/Zebble.AppLinks/README.md

 var result = await AppLinks.Navigate(url);
 ```

-The result is a type of “NavigationResult” in Zebble and it can be one of below options:
+The result is a type of ï¿½NavigationResultï¿½ in Zebble and it can be one of below options:

 0)    Failed
 1)    Web